swanframe/crm/README.md

 - **Multi-Language Support**: Available in English, Indonesian, and Chinese.
 - **Localized Number Formatting**: Supports Indonesian/European number and currency formats (e.g., 1.000,00 instead of 1,000.00).
 - **Secure Password Hashing**: Uses Werkzeug for password security.
-- **WhatsApp Notification Integration** (Optional): Users can send reservation details (when adding/editing reservations) or revenue reports (from the revenue detail page) to the store's WhatsApp number (stored in the `store_whatsapp` column of the stores table).
+- **Enhanced WhatsApp Notification Integration**: When adding or editing a reservation, the WhatsApp message includes not only the current reservation details but also a list of upcoming reservations (up to 30) for the same store until the end of the month.
 If the store's WhatsApp number is not set, the message cannot be sent.
 The API token (for services like Fonnte) is securely stored in the database and can only be edited by Admin users via a dedicated settings page.
 This feature is optional and non-essential; the application functions fully without it.

 ## Project Structure